-Published by PC and © Mike Grell, February 1982
+Published by Pacific and © Mike Grell, February 1982

 Synopsis: Celtic warrior Torin Mac Quillon leaps into battle against invading Romans – and lands in the distant future!